-While Hossein and Angela Valamanesh were travelling through the remote mountains of Iran, they came across a group of refugees from Iraq and Afghanistan whose chief livelihood lay in making pinhole camera portraits.
-The couple sat for one; the resultant reverse image was digitally manipulated on their return to Australia.
+When artists and partners Hossein and Angela Valamanesh were travelling through the remote mountains of Iran, Hossein's country of birth, they came across a group of refugees from Iraq and Afghanistan whose chief livelihood lay in making pinhole camera portraits.
+The couple sat for a portrait and when they returned to Australia, they digitally manipulated the image to make this double portrait.
+The mirrored image, which honours the fragility of the photographic object, poetically suggests an unstable balance between image and reality, inviting the idea of ghost or shadow selves into the frame.

 Collection: National Portrait Gallery